 From the offices of U.S. Rep. Ileana Ros-Lehtinen:

-(WASHINGTON) – U.S. Rep. Ileana Ros-Lehtinen (R-FL), Chairman of the Middle East and North Africa Subcommittee, made the following statement at a Subcommittee on the Western Hemisphere hearing on the latest incident in Cuba’s history of proliferation.
+(Washington, DC) – U.S. Rep. Ileana Ros-Lehtinen (R-FL), Chairman of the Subcommittee on the Middle East and North Africa, made the following statement regarding the new regulatory changes toward Cuba announced by the Obama administration.
 Statement by Ros-Lehtinen:

 “The Obama administration continues to naively fuel expectations of a non-existent new Cuba.
 The mislabeled private sector in Cuba is part of a police state that is under military control and maintaining its closed economy is the only way the regime will survive.
 These new regulations are another desperate attempt to ignore the iron grip that the Castro regime maintains on the island’s economy and will only serve to benefit the coffers of the regime.
 By repeating the lie that Cuba has a private sector, the administration is using U.S. regulations to advance the regime’s political agenda in the United States.